SysGrimm/Project-Raven/README.md

 ## What is SoulBox?

-SoulBox is a **ready-to-use media center operating system** built specifically for ARM64 devices like the Raspberry Pi 5.
+SoulBox is a **ready-to-use media center operating system** built specifically for the Raspberry Pi 5.
 It combines a lightweight Debian base with a fully configured Kodi media center, creating an appliance-like experience that just works.

-**✨ Revolutionary Container-Friendly Build System**
+**Key Features:**
-- 🔥 **Battle-Tested**: Proven through extensive production debugging (builds #78-82)
+- **Simple Setup**: Flash and boot - no configuration needed
-- 🏗️ **Zero Privileges Required**: No loop devices, no mounting, no sudo needed
+- **Container-Friendly Builds**: No privileges required, works anywhere
-- 🐳 **Universal Container Support**: Works in GitHub Actions, Gitea Actions, Docker, Unraid
+- **Kodi Media Center**: Pre-configured and ready to use
-- ⚡ **LibreELEC Inspired**: Based on proven embedded Linux build methodology
+- **Debian Base**: Stable, secure, and well-supported
-- 🛡️ **Production Ready**: Successfully building 700MB functional images
+- **Lightweight**: Optimized for Pi 5 performance

 **Perfect for:**
 - Home media servers and entertainment centers